Voluntourism: Does it do good or just make travelers feel good?

 A quick Internet search reveals intense opinions both pro- and anti-voluntourism.

 Supporters say that helping with a well-organized project supports long-term development and contributes to a local economy.
-For the voluntourist going abroad, it also means building a personal stake in a local culture by working with its people first-hand.
+For the voluntourist going abroad, it also means building a personal stake in a local culture by working with its people firsthand.

 But because it's a pastime for people of relative wealth and privilege coming from afar, critics say, it can be abused.
 Voluntourists might come in with agendas unrelated to a community's wants or needs.
 They might not be qualified to do the work, as in the case of construction projects.
 Or they may simply be feeding their egos while adding to their passport stamps.